At a glance

 1. Supports healthy digestion

 Many people have insufficient stomach acid levels, resulting in sluggish digestion and gastrointestinal issues, including bloating, acid reflux, and malabsorption of fat-soluble vitamins.
-Acetic acid balances stomach acid concentrations, which promotes the breakdown and digestion of proteins, vitamins, and minerals.

-2. Lowers risk of bacterial and infection
+2. Lowers the risk of bacterial infection

 Vinegar has traditionally been used as a natural remedy for infections and as an antiseptic and disinfectant tonic.
 Acetic acid disrupts the pH balance of microbes and breaks down bacterial cell walls, effectively killing them.

-Acetic acid appears to lower the risk of viral respiratory and gastrointestinal bacterial infections.
+Acetic acid intake appears to lower the risk of viral respiratory and gastrointestinal bacterial infections.
 It also promotes a healthy intestinal microflora that inhibits the proliferation of harmful bacteria and yeasts linked to inflammation, digestive issues, and weight gain.

 3. Promotes blood sugar balance